Eunomiac/stone-story/README.md

 > [!WARNING]
 > This was prepared very very quickly and has yet to be tested by me, so I apologize in advance for any bugs.
 DM me on Discord if you'd like me to let you know when a more robust version of this file is available!

-1. Copy and paste the entire contents of [this page](https://raw.githubusercontent.com/Eunomiac/stone-story/master/Scripts-Mobile/MainMobile.txt) into your Mind Stone
+1. Copy and paste the entire contents of [this page](https://raw.githubusercontent.com/Eunomiac/stone-story/master/Scripts-Mobile/MainMobile.txt) into a text editor (not your Mind Stone, as the wonky line breaks in there will make configuring the script in the next step a real headache).
 2. Go through the `=== CONFIG ===` section and set the values to match your game *(I have removed the explanatory comments to keep the wordcount low for mobile users; [click here](https://raw.githubusercontent.com/Eunomiac/stone-story/master/Scripts-PC/Main.txt) to see the CONFIG section of the PC script, which contains all of the comments, or [click here](https://raw.githubusercontent.com/Eunomiac/stone-story/master/Scripts-Mobile/MainMobileGuide.txt) for a (hopefully) mobile-friendly text guide)*
+3. Copy and paste the whole thing directly into your Mind Stone.
+It will _look_ awful, with lines screaming off to the right in a display of reckless disregard for page boundaries and common sense --- but it should still _work_ just fine.

 ## Gameplay (PC ONLY)
 The following keyboard controls can be used to change the behavior of the script during a run: